Sidney Psalms: Differences Between Sidney's and the King James Version Psalm 3

-The King James Version (KJV), published in 1611, is a literal translation of the Christian Bible from Hebrew into English and does not embrace the same aesthetic values that Sidney's Psalms do.
-Sidney's are considerably longer than the KJV ones, delving into more literary detail with more frequent use of metaphors, vivid imagery and elaborately poetic language.
+The King James Version (KJV) does not embrace the same aesthetic values that Sidney's Psalms do.
+Sidney's are considerably longer than those from the KJV, delving into more literary detail with more frequent use of metaphors, vivid imagery and elaborately poetic language.
 Psalms are often referred to as sacred songs or hymns, the word Psalm originating from the Greek psallein meaning "to pluck".
 However, despite Sidney's musical use of rhyme and rhythm, it has been argued that Sidney's Psalms inject a stronger poetic theme rather than a musical one: "Sidney and especially Pembroke put into thorough practice theories of psalmody as poetry that other authors did not, but in doing so separated their work from the mainstream use of complete metrical psalters: public congregational singing."
 This can be seen in Psalm 3 with the use of the word "selah" in the KJV.
 Selah is a musical direction used frequently at the end of a Psalm.
 It appears twice in Psalm 3, but does not feature in Sidney's translation.
 This exemplifies a lack of the musical element in favour of a poetic one.